|An unnamed mine, dubbed the Inspiration Mine is located high on a hillside on the way to Inspiration Point.|

 |This 1927 ticket recently sold at auction for $250.
 Notice the Vice President listed was Herbert the mule.|

-Tobin’s friend Ed Zetterwall was put in charge of getting the project completed, but he was not the creator of the railway.
+Tobin’s friend Ed Zetterwall was put in charge of getting the project completed.
 Tobin soon ran out of money, but his father supplied enough funds to finish the project.
 When Tobin’s father died one year later, he inherited a large sum of money, and decided to sell the railway to F.A.
 Clegg, who continued to operate it until 1935.
 Tobin went on to build one more railway, the Ocean Park Scenic Railroad in Long Beach, which was a financial disaster.
 However, before he died at the age of 37 he was able to successfully complete one final invention, a water filter, appropriately called the Tobin Filter to cleanse city water of impurities.
 This invention undoubtedly saved many lives.

 |Interior shot of the Alpine Tavern.
 The quote above the fireplace was borrowed from Ralph Waldo Emerson.|